CDC WONDER API for Data Query Web Service

 Access data in the WONDER online databases immediately with automated data queries in XML format over HTTP, for use in your own web pages or widgets.

-Send a POST request to http://wonder.cdc.gov/controller/datarequest with one parameter named request_xml, that points to an XML document containing the request.
+Send a POST request to the WONDER.cdc.gov web server.
+The first parameter is the contents of an XML document specifying the request criteria.
+Consent to abide by the data use restrictions is required, and can be included in the string that is passed as the 1st parameter, or can be passed as optional second parameter.
 The result of the request will be returned as an XML document.
 The results include the data table and applicable caveats and footnotes.
-All data use restrictions are enforced and still apply to these data.The XML document that specifies the request has a specific format and valid parameters specific to each unique online database.
-Examples and more information are shown below.
+All data use restrictions are enforced and apply to these data.The XML document that specifies the request has a specific format and valid parameters specific to each unique online database.
+Examples and more information, including frequently asked questions are shown below.
 Please contact us to learn more.

 CDC WONDER API Examples and Description